weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 #### Weaviate without a vectorizer

 You can use Weaviate without a vectorizer by setting `"vectorizer": "none"`.
 This may be useful in case you wish to upload your own vectors from a custom model ([see how here](../api/rest/objects.md#create-a-data-object-with-a-custom-vector)), or wish to create a class without any vectors.

-__Configure semantic indexing__

-With the [`text2vec-contextionary`](/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md) vectorizer module you can specify whether class names, property names or entire properties are included in the calculation of the data object's vector.
-Read [here](/developers/weaviate/configuration/schema-configuration.md#configure-semantic-indexing) how this works.

 ### vectorIndexType